ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 patching face zonelets for holes below a specified size that exist between regions defined by live and dead material points.
 You can define multiple dead regions but only one live region can be defined.
-The :class:`WrapperPatchFlowRegionsParams <ansys.meshing.prime.WrapperPatchFlowRegionsParams>` class
-allows you to specify the base size and dead regions to create the patched surface.
+The :class:`WrapperPatchFlowRegionsParams <ansys.meshing.prime.WrapperPatchFlowRegionsParams>` class allows you to specify the base size and dead regions to create the patched surface.
-The base size  takes the global min size  value, if you do not provide the base size.
+When you do not provide the base size, the global minimum size value is used.
 The patched surface is created towards the dead material point region.
 When you create a patched surface, the mesh created is non-conformal.
-You may have to perform wrapping to create conformal mesh.
+You may have to perform wrapping to create a conformal mesh.

 The following example demonstrates how to patch surfaces using dead and live material points.